 Custom Prompts Guide

-The Custom Prompts feature in Gemini Scribe allows you to create reusable AI instruction templates that modify how the AI assistant behaves when working with specific notes.
+The Custom Prompts feature in Gemini Scribe allows you to create reusable AI instruction templates that modify how the AI assistant behaves within a session.
 This guide covers everything you need to know about creating and using custom prompts effectively.

 Table of Contents